eclipse-kura/kura-apps/README.md

 ### What Applications for Eclipse Kura™ can I build?
 * **Kura™ Examples:** provides examples of component that can be developed for the Eclipse Kura™ framework.
+* **Kura™ Prototypes:** provides prototypes of components that can be developed for the Eclipse Kura™ framework.

 Build
 -----

 ### Prerequisites

-In order to be able to build the applications for Eclipse Kura™ on your development machine, you need to:

-1. Having the following programs installed in your system:
+In order to be able to build the applications for Eclipse Kura™ on your development machine, you need to have the following programs installed in your system:
     * JDK 17
     * Maven 3.9.x

-2. Having the Kura Target Definition installed on your m2 local repository.

 <details>
 <summary>